Midrash ha-Hefez: Content

 The midrash covering the Five Books of Moses is characterized as both a midrash and as a commentary.
 It is full of philosophical and scientific topics, as was common during the Middle Ages in Yemen.
 The author was greatly influenced by all of Maimonides' books, but especially by his philosophical thought.
 Many of the homilies contained in the midrash are written in the form of an allegory which, in this case, differs from the literary style of Maimonides.
 The work is written mostly in Judeo-Arabic, like much other Jewish scholarship at the time.

 According to S. Schecter, other materials once comprised the work Midrash ha-Hefez, such as the riddles posed by the Queen of Sheba to King Solomon, although these excerpts are not found in the edition of Midrash ha-Hefez published by Meir Havazelet.
-Schecter published his findings in a different publication, and which are now a part of the manuscript collections in the British Museum (with four copies: Or.
+Schecter published his findings in a different publication, and which are now a part of the manuscript collections in the British Library (with four copies: Or.
 2351, Or.
 2380, Or.
 2381 and Or.
 2382).
 The Bodleian Library at the University of Oxford (see Dr. Neubauer’s Catalogue, No. 2492) and the Royal Library in Berlin also possess copies of this Midrash (The Riddles of Solomon).

 The midrashic work contains a wisdom contest between King Solomon and the Queen of Sheba.
 It is noted as part of a long literary tradition about these figures, and for its inclusion of a number of Hebrew riddles: